FACTBOX-These U.S. election deniers want to run the 2024 elections in battleground states | Politics

 Republicans who back former President Donald Trump's false claim the 2020 election was stolen have become their party's nominees for secretary of state in battleground states where they can play a decisive role in choosing a U.S. president.

-Should they defeat their Democratic opponents in the Nov.
-8 vote, these election deniers will be in charge of elections and vote counts in the swing states of Arizona, Michigan and Nevada during the 2024 White House contest.
+Should they defeat their Democratic opponents in Tuesday's vote, these election deniers will be in charge of elections and vote counts in the swing states of Arizona, Michigan and Nevada during the 2024 White House contest.
 Democratic President Joe Biden narrowly won all three states in 2020.

 Voting rights groups say the election of any of these Republican candidates threatens both the integrity of the next presidential election and U.S. democracy itself.
 The fear is they could help Trump, if he decides to run again, or another like-minded Republican, overturn election results in 2024.
 Here are the Republican secretary of state candidates in the three states.